Anne-Munition/tiltify-bitbot-gui/README.md

  * INCENTIVES
     * All donation amounts will be posted to the temp twitch chat.
 Example: ``$10``
-    * Enter an amount and click the Test button to send the amount to the temp Twitch chat and trigger InstructBot(BitBot).
+    * Enter an amount and click the Test button to send the amount to the temp Twitch chat and trigger BitBot.
   * REWARDS
     * If rewards are available they will populate in the table.
     * When somebody claims a reward with a donation it will post the donation ID to twitch chat prepended with an 'R'.
 Example: ``R123456``